 Examples?
 We've received restorations in which eyes have been enlarged or flipped.
 Volunteers also love to remove natural shadows/contours that help maintain an image's 3D quality, glorious freckles, signature moles, happy time-worn wrinkles and 'extra' weight.
 Hollywood teeth whitening and artifical eye enhancing are also de rigeur.
 We're not creating magazine covers with idealized interpretations of beauty.
 Aim for naturalness at all times.

 Most importantly, be very careful to ensure that your portrait looks like 'that' person, not just any person.
 Is the jawline the same?
 Has the nose changed its shape?
 Are the eyes accurate?

 Let's face it.
 Some of these photos were not high-quality to begin with, which means many are not as crisp as we'd like them to be.
 But please refrain from over-zealously applying sharpening filters.
 Many sharpening "tricks" permanently alter the texture of a photo, and produce unnatural grain.
-(If you'd like to send us a sharpened variation, definitely feel free to do so.
-But please be sure to send a variation that does not contain any sharpening, as well.)

 25% of images are currently being returned with the wrong naming convention.
 When you neglect to add personalized naming extensions, we run the risk of having an original file overridden by your restoration.
 Review our naming/extension conventions here under STEP #6.